puavo-org/puavo-os/parts/conf/README.md

 ## Usage

-    puavo-conf-mkdb      # create and populate a database puavo-conf           # list all keys and values puavo-conf key       # print the value of a key puavo-conf key value # set the value of a key
+    puavo-conf-mkdb         # create and populate a database puavo-conf              # list all keys and values puavo-conf key          # print the value of a key puavo-conf -b key       # print the value of a key, fail if it isn't bool puavo-conf key value    # set the value of a key puavo-conf -b key value # set the value of a key, fail if it is isn't bool

 ## Parameters